American Ground Transportation – CEO/Chief Financial Officer

 You must stand on principles and not be a partisan political hack.
 You do what is right and try your best.
 You won’t get everything right every single time.
 When you are wrong you admit it and try and fix the problem.
 I don’t like political spin; it’s about doing what is best for the voters not what is best for the politician.

 After graduating from UCSD, I eventually moved back to Irvine and began working in the corporate world.
-I soon realized that I wanted to work for myself and started my own transportation company in the City of Orange.
+I soon realized that I wanted to work for myself and founded multiple companies, first starting with American Ground Transportation in the City of Orange.
 My company expanded, and I was able to not only buy a home in Anaheim Hills but was also able to buy a large facility to run my business in the City of Orange.

 With my experience of untrustworthy Republican politicians, and the failures of the Republican Party, I became so disenfranchised in the Republican Party I became a Democrat.
 I thought that I might be able to find a home in the Democratic Party as a fiscally conservative Democrat.
 I did not.

 Therefore, I became a man without a party.
 I was a declined to state voter and sought to support candidates that believed in local control and believed in representing the people, not special interests.
 It was through this process that I realized I wasn’t alone in my frustration.
-Even though I do not like how either of the national parties running D.C.; because I’m a staunch limited government Federalist.
+Even though I do not like how either of the national parties are running D.C. because I’m a staunch limited government Federalist.
 I found reasonable, like-minded fiscal conservatives in California that wanted to challenge the status quo.
-We wanted a Republican Party that focused on local control but not a group of activist that wanted to push their agenda down their opponent’s throat.
-We want local control plan and simple, not a huge bureaucracy, regardless of the political party running it.
+We wanted a Republican Party that focused on local control but not a group of activists that wanted to push their agenda down their opponent’s throat.
+We want local control plain and simple, not a huge bureaucracy, regardless of the political party running it.